pyMultiVideo/docs/docs/user-guide/external-frame-triggering.md

 GenericCamera.set_acquisition_mode(external_trigger: bool)
 ```

 Function called when acqusition mode is changed

- is the name of the function which is called when the acqusition mode is changed.
-If active=True, then the code to set the camera up in external trigger mode is run.
-If active=False, then the code to set the camera up in interal frame triggering is set.
+If `active = True`, then the code to set the camera up in external trigger mode is run.
+If `active = False`, then the code to set the camera up in interal frame triggering is set.
 Both need to be implemented so that it can switch between them.

-- `CameraConfig.external_trigger` is the attribute that is saved in the camera config which tell the application whether to run this code.
+`CameraConfig.external_trigger` is the attribute that is saved in the camera config which tell pyMutliVideo (`GenericCamera.set_acqusition_mode(external_trigger=CameraConfig.external_trigger)` is run).

 ## Tutorial

-Here I present a tutorial on how pyMultiVideo can implement this.
+Here I present a tutorial on how pyMultiVideo can implement this with pyControl and a Micropython board.

-*Requirements*
+*Requirements:*

 1. [pyControl](https://pycontrol.readthedocs.io/en/latest/)
 2. [micropython](https://store.micropython.org/product/PYBv1.1) board